joelkarli/chestega-cover/README.md

 Next, you should download the latest chestega database from my [github user page](http://joelkarli.github.com).
 An alternative is to build your own database using chestega-db.

+##Usage

+You can use chestega-cover to hide a file in a generated .pgn file.
+Note, that you should not use this to hide plain text, you should encrypt the file you want to hide using gpg or another tool.

+You can encrypt a file using gpg like so.

+    gpg -c input.txt

+Then, to hide a file, use chestega-cover.

+    chestega-cover input.txt.gpg chestega.db

+This will generate a file called input.txt.gpg.pgn.
+The input.txt.gpg file is hidden in there.
+To recover the hidden file, use chestega-uncover.

+    chestega-uncover input.txt.gpg.pgn output.txt.gpg

+This will create the file output.txt.gpg with the original content of input.txt.gpg.